-A Summer 2019 analysis of New York’s electric generation demonstrates that common governmental calculation methods for CO2 emission rates underestimate the full effect of peak period electric use -- and so also dramatically undervalue the potential for grid-interactive efficient buildings, solar PV and energy efficiency to reduce grid carbon emissions
+"Average" CO2e emission rates underestimate the effect of weekly peak period electric use -- and so dramatically undervalue grid-interactive efficient buildings, local distributed PV and energy efficiency.

-Properly calculated CO2 emission rates capture NYISO Security Constrained Unit Commitment (“SCUC”) and thus the generators responsible for most of New York’s
+Properly calculated CO2e emission rates reflect NYISO Security Constrained Unit Commitment (“SCUC”) in the day-ahead market; and thus the generators responsible for most of New York City's emissions.